IPv6 static routes omit interface scope of link-local gateways

 When adding routing entries to the routing table using a link-local address as next-hop always include the %interface part in the next-hop/gateway part.

-#6 Updated by Daniel Hoffend over 3 years ago
+#6 Updated by Daniel Hoffend about 4 years ago

 Manuelly applied the change to my system.inc file.
 Seems to work.
 The static routes using a dynamic IPv6 WAN Gateway now includes the interface scope.
 Only sad that the dpinger has a problem with too long ipv6 socket names.
 But that's a different ticket (#6505)